mshiin/prx-tf-vmautoinfra/vm-creation-proxmox/README.md

 <p>&nbsp;</p>

 *This automation needs to have proper testing and review processes in place before applying changes to production environments or even implementing CI/CD pipeline for best practice.*
+*With the CI/CD pipeline you could also utilise and integrate the use of Packer to bake preconfigured images and deploy those vm images using Terraform.*

 <p>&nbsp;</p>